remind101/newrelic/README.md

 }

-// Add as middleware to your http server func WithNRA(next http.Handler) http.Handler {
+// Add as middleware to your http server
+// WARNING: Be sure you understand this https://docs.newrelic.com/docs/apm/other-features/metrics/metric-grouping-issues
+// The plan is to build some grouping functionality into this package. func WithNRA(next http.Handler) http.Handler {
     return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
         tx := nra.NewTx("/my/transaction/name (GET)")